open-mmlab/mmskeleton/doc/GETTING_STARTED.md

 **Example:**

-See [START_RECOGNITION.md](../doc/START_RECOGNITION.md) for learning how to train a skeleton-based action recognitoin model.
+See [START_RECOGNITION.md](../doc/START_RECOGNITION.md) for learning how to train a model for skeleton-based action recognitoin.